What is Compensation?

 - while a worker on any working day has attended their place of employment pursuant to the contract of employment and is present at their place of work.

 If a worker is injured in a motor vehicle accident whilst travelling to or from work they are entitled to the same compensation from MAIB as any other citizen pursuant to the Motor Accidents (Liabilities & Compensation) Act 1973 (Tas); but they are not entitled to workers compensation.

-Section 67 of the Workers Rehabilitation and Compensation Act 1988 (Tas) provides that if a worker dies as a result of a work injury leaving dependants wholly dependent upon them, their dependents will receive an amount reflected in 415 units.
+Section 67 of the Workers Rehabilitation and Compensation Act 1988 (Tas) provides that if a worker dies as a result of a work injury leaving dependants wholly dependent upon them, their dependants will receive 415 units, which is the amount represented by a basic salary (section 65).
+What constitutes a unit, i.e. a basic salary (s 66) is determined annually by the Minister and published in the Government Gazette.
+The basic salary rates are provided on the WorkSafe website.
 Partially dependent spouses or children will be compensated at no more than 415 units, in accordance with what is reasonable and proportionate in the circumstances – to be determined by the Tribunal.

 A de facto wife or husband is regarded as a dependent if s/he has lived with the worker in a permanent and bona fide domestic relationship for not less than three years immediately preceding the death of a worker.

 A spouse or caring partner will also receive weekly payments in case of death, at the same rate as the deceased worker would have received if the worker had been totally incapacitated.
 A dependent child is entitled to weekly payments determined on the basis of 15% of the basic salary, beginning at 13 weeks after the date of death.